input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 surprised](https://github.com/UnkindPartition/tasty/issues/208) together with
 `tasty-quickcheck`'s loose bound.
 To avoid this issue, we require any QuickCheck-provided identifiers to come from QuickCheck itself.

+## Define both `toEncoding` and `toJSON` for instances of `ToJSON`

+For any type with a manually specified (that is, not derived via Template Haskell or `Generic`) `ToJSON` instance, its `toEncoding` method MUST be defined.
+Additionally, it MUST be the case that `toEncoding = toEncoding . toJSON`: that is, the type's encoding must be the same, regardless of method used.

+### Justification

+Aeson is a library prone to performance issues.
+In particular, in older versions, its serialization routine required first converting a type to `Value` (essentially a runtime representation of a JSON document), followed by serializing it.
+While this approach has advantages, it is extremely inefficient: an intermediate `Value` gets constructed, only to immediately throw it away.
+To avoid this problem, more recent versions of Aeson provide a method for direct encoding into (effectively) a `ByteString` builder: `toEncoding`, which is part of the `ToJSON` type class.

+Unfortunately, for reasons of backwards compatibility, `toEncoding` is not a mandatory method.
+Thus, unless we explicitly define `toEncoding` for every instance, we don't receive its benefits.
+Worse, the problem is transitive: if any type `a` is composite, and includes a value of type `b`, if `b`'s `ToJSON` instance does not define `toEncoding`, we don't benefit from defining `toEncoding` for `a`!
+This is a subtle, but significant performance issue, which can be significant, in a way that's difficult to detect or pinpoint.

+While we cannot ensure that types we don't control define `toEncoding`, we should ensure that any type we define does.
+Fortunately, we only need to define `toEncoding` when we write a manual instance: instances derived via TemplateHaskell or `Generic` will define `toEncoding` correctly, and 'borrowing' instances via something like via-derivation will also have a `toEncoding` if the 'underlying' type has it.
+When we define `toEncoding`, we must ensure that it is consistent with `toJSON`: it shouldn't matter whether we use the intermediate `Value` or not.

 [pvp]: https://pvp.haskell.org/
 [policeman]: https://hackage.haskell.org/package/policeman